Deadly fists of deadly fury – melee imbalances in FPS

 As you might have noticed, Portal has become something of the darling of the games industry right now.
 Everyone seems to be in love with it, which I am glad to see, as it truly is a remarkable game.

 At the same time, I’m not glad to see it.
 I look at the videos of people’s best speed runs through Portal’s challenge levels, and I am amazed at how much power the simple portal concept has given gamers.
-The solutions you can find are incredible mixes of speed and creativity, and it fills my mind with a flurry of ideas for fast, visceral platforming levels using the portal gun. → Read the rest
+The solutions you can find are incredible mixes of speed and creativity, and it fills my mind with a flurry of ideas for fast, visceral platforming levels using the portal gun. → I’ll get a job later, for now I’m going to read this

 Best Buy Hero